ezili_sm_button

 At every Vodun ceremony, a calabash is laid out with fresh spring water from the head of the creek where Dan – the cosmic snake, where the symbol of knowledge, swims.
 Fetching water in Haitian Vodun tradition is a ritual, a symbol of calling upon Danbala and Ayida Wedo, and a ritual for going back to root, to your beginning.
 Going to the river is an omnipresent theme of African Haitian Vodun.
 It’s a ritual that symbolizes looking deep inside the self to recharge, for healing and insight.
 To drink from the fountain of knowledge.
 To touch creation, everything that Danbala and Ayida Wedo are.

 All waters on planet earth are connected, flow into one another.
+Like all human beings.
+Like all of nature.
+Everything is connected, we are part of one another.
 The creek in Haitian Vodun symbolizes where Ayida Dan Wedo lives.
 When the water becomes lake or river, it’s where Simbi Dlo lives and as the water turns into an ocean, that’s where Agwe lives.
 But all creation begins, at the creek – at the portal of Danbala and Ayida Wedo.
 They symbolize the source of knowledge, and creation in the African Haitian Vodun tradition.

 © Ezili Dantò, June 30, 2008.
 All Rights Reserved